aigerabae/dauren_gwas/redo_july.md

 ```
 awk -F'\t' '$10=="ADD" && $17!="NA"' gwas_full_firth.PHENO1.glm.firth | sort -gk17,17 | head -20
 ```

-As a robustness check on the primary Firth-fallback logistic regression, we additionally fit full Firth regression (bias-corrected penalized likelihood applied uniformly across all variants) under the same covariate specification (genetically-imputed sex, PC1–3).
-Effect estimates and association rankings were highly concordant between the two approaches: the top-associated variant (rs1560036) showed OR=2.98 (p=2.42×10⁻⁵) under Firth-fallback and OR=2.84 (p=3.25×10⁻⁵) under full Firth, with the full top-20 loci list identical in composition and nearly identical in rank order between models.
-As expected, full Firth produced systematically more conservative estimates (effect sizes shrunk slightly toward the null), consistent with its uniform application of bias correction rather than selective correction at variants showing evidence of separation.
-This concordance indicates the reported associations are not artifacts of the fallback regression strategy.
+To evaluate the stability of the primary Firth-fallback logistic regression, we performed a robustness check using full Firth regression (applying bias-corrected penalized likelihood uniformly across all variants) with identical covariate adjustments (genetically imputed sex, PC1–3).
+Association rankings and effect estimates showed high concordance across models: the lead variant (rs1560036) yielded highly similar results (OR=2.98 and p=2.42×10⁻⁵ under Firth-fallback vs. OR=2.84 and p=3.25×10⁻⁵ under full Firth), and the composition of the top-20 loci remained identical with virtually unchanged rank ordering.
+As expected, full Firth produced slightly more conservative effect estimates shifted toward the null, reflecting uniform penalization rather than selective application at variants with separation.
+This high degree of alignment confirms that the reported associations are robust and not artifacts of the fallback regression procedure.

 3. Permutation
 ```